johnwalicki/STM32MP1-Edge-WatsonIoT-Workshop/README.md

 The hands-on training is a working session – please bring your laptop.
 Note: Administrator rights is needed for software and driver installation.
 ST will provide the required STM32 development boards and software.
 SPACE IS LIMITED FOR THIS SESSION – FIRST COME, FIRST SEATED.

-**The kits must be returned after the session.**
+**The STM32MP1 Discovery kits must be returned after the session.**

 ## Learning Objectives:
 In this workshop, you will learn how to:

 ### Part 1

-- Learn about the [STM32MP1 Discovery Kit](https://www.st.com/en/evaluation-tools/b-l475e-iot01a.html) development board.
+- Learn about the [STM32MP1 Discovery Kit](https://www.st.com/en/evaluation-tools/b-l475e-iot01a.html) development board
-- Power up OpenSTLinux on the STM32MP1, detect the WiFi IP address and connect to the device via ssh.
+- Power up OpenSTLinux on the STM32MP1, detect the WiFi IP address and connect to the device via ssh
-- Run the Environmental Sensor programs to observe temperature, humidity, acceleration and gyroscope information.
+- Run the Environmental Sensor programs to observe temperature, humidity, acceleration and gyroscope information
 - Connect your browser to Node-RED running on the STM32MP1 OpenSTLinux
 - Send STM32MP1 Discovery Kit data to [Watson IoT Quickstart](https://quickstart.internetofthings.ibmcloud.com/#/)